 Finally, I measured and cut the two end pieces.
 After sanding them really well with my sander, I used my 18 gauge brad nailer to attach the corners together.
 This box will work for decorative use only.
 If you plan to really use it for a planter, I would use a Kreg Jig and Screws for more support.
 I left the finish natural since it went well with the blush pink and white.

-The flowers are from Amazon.
-You can find them here.
+You can find the Peony Silk Flower Bouquet on Amazon.
 They arrived wrapped in plastic and appeared to be smashed, but after unpacking them and fluffing them, they turned out so pretty.
 I purchased the candlesticks from Target around Christmas.
-If you want to see how I set up our Christmas Tablescape click here.
 Unfortunately they are no longer in stock.
-The closest thing I could find was on Amazon.
+I did find a similar set here.

 The faux wood chargers are from Target’s Dollar Spot.
 I used a white roll of paper and cut rectangles for the place mats.
 The napkins were from Amazon and you can find them here.
 The dishes were given to me from my mother-in-law many years ago.
 I love the delicate pattern and silver trim on them.

 What are some of your family’s favorite Valentine’s traditions?
-I hope you liked my Budget Friendly Valentine’s Day Tablescape ideas!
-Let me know your thoughts in the comments.
+Hopefully this Budget Friendly Valentine’s Day Tablescape gave you some ideas!